Africa's Top 25 Best Places To Work Revealed For 2023

 Topping this year's ranking was Novo Nordisk, a global pharmaceutical company followed by AstraZeneca, a leading biopharmaceutical company operating across a number of countries in Africa.
-Les Eaux Minérales d'Oulmès, a leading company in bottled water secured the third position.
+Les Eaux Minrales d'Oulms, a leading company in bottled water secured the third position.
 To be considered, companies must be identified as an outstanding employer at least in one of the countries across the continent.

 The ranking was determined based on feedback from employees gathered through anonymous surveys along with an HR assessment evaluating the people management practices against the best workplace standards.
 The top 25 list includes: